julienlebren/flutter_firebase_phone_auth_riverpod/README.md

 ## Credits

 This sample app is an extract from [Beebop](https://beebop.school/), an app that I'm currently writing and that will be available in the next months on the App Store and Google Play.

-Feel free to ask me your questions on [Twitter](https://twitter.com/hikeland).
+If you have questions, feel free to ask on [Twitter](https://twitter.com/hikeland).

 ## [LICENSE: MIT](LICENSE.md)